Chart Color Schemes

 Kingaroy Surrounds - North is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Kingaroy Surrounds - North's population was around 10,030 as of Nov 2025.
-This reflected an increase of 540 people since the 2021 Census, which reported a population of 9,490 people.
-The change was inferred from the estimated resident population of 9,951 in June 2024 and an additional 98 validated new addresses since the Census date.
-This level of population resulted in a density ratio of 2.3 persons per square kilometer.
-Kingaroy Surrounds - North's growth rate of 5.7% since the census was within 0.5 percentage points of the SA3 area's growth rate of 6.2%.
-Population growth was primarily driven by interstate migration, contributing approximately 88.7% of overall population gains during recent periods.
+Kingaroy Surrounds - North's population was approximately 10,030 as of November 2025.
+This figure represents an increase of 540 people since the 2021 Census, which reported a population of 9,490.
+The change is inferred from the estimated resident population of 9,951 in June 2024 and an additional 98 validated new addresses since the Census date.
+This results in a density ratio of 2.3 persons per square kilometer.
+Kingaroy Surrounds - North's growth rate of 5.7% since the census is within 0.5 percentage points of the SA3 area's growth rate of 6.2%, indicating competitive growth fundamentals.
+Interstate migration contributed approximately 88.7% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data were adopted.
-However, these state projections did not provide age category splits, so AreaSearch applied proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Based on projected demographic shifts, a population increase just below the median of regional areas across the nation was expected by 2041, with an increase of 600 persons and a total growth of 5.2% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Considering projected demographic shifts, a population increase just below the median of regional areas across the nation is expected.
+The area is projected to increase by 600 persons to 2041 based on the latest annual ERP population numbers, reflecting an overall increase of 5.2% over the 17-year period.

 Frequently Asked Questions - Population